CityofSantaMonica/analytics.smgov.net/README.md

 ### Deploying the app to production

-In production, the site's base URL is set to `https://analytics.usa.gov` and the data's base URL is set to `https://analytics.usa.gov/data/live`.
+In production, the site's base URL is set to `http://analytics.smgov.net` and the data's base URL is set to `http://analytics.smgov.net/data/live`.

-To deploy this app to `analytics.usa.gov`, you will need authorized access to 18F's Amazon S3 bucket for the project.
+To deploy this app to `analytics.smgov.net`, you will need authorized access to 18F's Amazon S3 bucket for the project.

 To deploy the site using `s3cmd`, production settings, and a **5 minute cache time**, run: